-- Technology offers different ways to create representations of concepts and ideas. - Technology can be a tool for communicating about learning. - Adults can support children's understanding and positive use of technology and media by modeling, facilitating, and questioning.

-- Adaptive technology can offer support for children with different skills and abilities to fully participate. - Technology is most powerful when it is part of a meaningful social interaction.
+- Technology offers different ways to create representations of concepts and ideas. - Technology can be a tool for communicating about learning. - Adults can support children's understanding and positive use of technology and media by modeling, facilitating, and questioning. - Adults' attitudes about technology influence the attitudes that children have about technology. - Adaptive technology can offer support for children with different skills and abilities to fully participate. - Technology is most powerful when it is part of a meaningful social interaction town 📺 square Where family child care professionals learn, share and thrive.